tetujin/SenbayFormat/README.md

 ## What's new?
 ### Version 1.0
+* _We uploaded SenbayFormat library to CocoaPods.
+You can install our library via [CocoaPods](https://guides.cocoapods.org/)_
 * _We add a new method of getVersionNumber to SenbayDataFormatCompression.
-This method return a format version of SenbayFormat (Version 0 ~ 4) from a SenbayFormat text. _
+This method return a format version of SenbayFormat (Version 0 ~ 4) from a SenbayFormat text._